Relationships Between Language and Culture & Impact on Personality Growth

 Second Language Learning: Why Learning Language Is Cultured?

-A person cannot truly master a foreign tongue without understanding a broader context.
+A person cannot truly master a foreign tongue without understanding a broader context, its role.
 Let’s take English as an example again.
 Many words that have the same specific pronunciation and orthographic patterns are loan words from French or Latin and all people who learn English should understand those words’ origin so that spotting similar linguistic structures will be easier.
 You may even read the completely unknown word correctly just applying educated guess based on historical background knowledge.

 People naturally learn their mother tongue being constantly involved in a specific linguistic and cultural environment.
 Considering that, the effect of culture on literacy in bilingual settings is incredible.
 A second language learner may spend years just studying words and grammar structures but still feel uncomfortable while using those skills but he or she can master that foreign tongue with ease within a short time just being exposed to a culturally-rich context or constantly communicating with local citizens.
 That said, there are several universal principles that can enhance learning effectiveness: